+1 236 868 7464

 Later, he decided to continue his education and applied for university scholarships.
 Competing with more than 400 applicants nationwide, Aldo earned a scholarship to study Law at ULACIT, recognized for his leadership and academic excellence.

-He is currently in his second year of the program and completing his professional internship.
+He is currently in his third year of the program and completing his professional internship.
 In the future, he hopes to specialize in International Law, using his knowledge to support NGOs and community initiatives.

 A message for young volunteers